 Taking on your first order can be a little daunting, so we’ve put together some example pieces that will help you to understand what a completed order from one of our existing researchers looks like.

 To understand what we expect from an order, take a look at our example orders to see the same question – one for Business, one for Nursing and one for Law – completed at different levels.
+As your agent, we are here to help you to ensure you meet the requirements of your orders.

 At Academic Knowledge we understand that many subjects crossover into other subjects; for example, History and Politics could be closely linked.
 If you see a subject area that has suitable work for you then you will need to submit an ‘eligibility request’ to gain access to that subject area.
 A member of the AK staff will review your eligibility request and will look to add the additional subjects onto your account.